docsforadobe/after-effects-scripting-guide/docs/other/preferences.md

 **Description**

-The Preferences object provides an easy way to manage internal AE preferences, such as you’d find in AE’s Preferences menu.
+The Preferences object provides an easy way to manage internal AE preferences, such as you'd find in AE's Preferences menu.
 These are saved in the After Effects preference files, and are persistent between application sessions.

 Preferences are identified by section and key within the file, and each key name is associated with a value.